IoannisTsirovasilis/common/packages/logger/README.md

 # Logger

-A simple logging utility for F projects.
+A simple logging utility for Fistware projects.

 ## Features